Overview

 • Manipulating or deceiving doctors or other healthcare professionals to receive unnecessary treatment

 Recognizing the symptoms of factitious disorder can be challenging for healthcare providers, as individuals may go to great lengths to maintain their deception.
-Healthcare providers often have to rule out other possible causes of the symptoms before being able to diagnose the disorder.
+Healthcare providers often have to rule out other possible causes of the symptoms before being able to diagnose factitious disorder.
 Treatment may target the root psychological problems that lead the person to engage in manipulative behaviors.
 Types of treatment may include therapy, counseling, and other mental health interventions.

 Causes